Athletic Park, Wellington: Test matches

 Athletic Park hosted 42 Test matches involving the All Blacks from 1904 to 1999, including the 43–6 win over Australia in 1996.
 The ground record crowd was 59 000 people, set in a 1959 match against the British Lions.

 The phenomenon of extreme winds at the ground was most famously displayed in the 1961 Test against France, later nicknamed the "Cyclone Test", as it was played in hurricane-force winds of up to 79 miles per hour (127 kph).
 Lalanne's review of the match declared it to have been "a nightmare spectacle", with the extreme winds causing the closure of most of the newly built Millard Stand, numerous errors in gameplay and touch kicks that were pushed behind the kicker.
 New Zealand eventually prevailed 5-3 in the lowest-scoring game of the tour, after Don Clarke made a sideline conversion by kicking almost parallel to the try line, with the wind curling the ball between the posts.

-The last Test match played at Athletic Park was against France on 26 June 1999, with the All Blacks winning 54–7.
+The last Test match played at Athletic Park was against France again on 26 June 1999, with the All Blacks winning 54–7.